akhil-reddy/activation-based-pruning/README.md

   - Now set 'total_epochs' as 100, 'inital_iterations' as 30 and 'increment' as 10, run the driver and make sure contribBasedPruning set as True (With importance based pruning) and the log file enabled in driver.py is training_logwithPruning.txt
   - Now set 'total_epochs' as 100, 'inital_iterations' as 30 and 'increment' as 10, run the driver and make sure contribBasedPruning set as False (With importance based pruning) and log file enabled in driver.py is training_logworstPruning.txt
 - Run plot.py to generate the plots for viewing the pyplots for accuracy.

-## How to download the datasets

-Datasets are automatically downloaded onto your local Python virtual environment by Torch.
-As the files are executed, internal checks download the dataset for the first time.
-No explicit download needed.